apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 ## New & Noteworthy

 The following items are new improvements and enhancements presented in this release.

+### reCAPTCHA Activation Strategy

+Integrations with [reCAPTCHA](../integration/Configuring-Google-reCAPTCHA.html) are now able to customize the activation strategy to determine reCAPTCHA initialization and validation behavior, globally and/or on a per-service basis.

 ## Other Stuff

+- External integration tests are now available for [SCIM](../integration/SCIM-Integration.html).

 ## Library Upgrades

+- Spring Cloud